furnstahl/Physics-8820/LectureNotes/content/MCMC_sampling_I/lecture_07.md

 :width: 300px
 :align: right
 ```
-* Look at average radius of points sampled from multivariate Gaussians as a function of the dimension.
+* Look at the average radius of points sampled from multivariate Gaussians as a function of the dimension.
-* blue is one dimensional, green is two dimensionsal, \ldots, yellow is six dimensional.
+* blue is one dimensional, green is two dimensional, ... , yellow is six dimensional.
 * Imagine yellow as a 6-dimensional *shell* $\Lra$ *analog* is a two-dimensional donut.
 :::

-* Take a look at the Feng site
+* Take a look at the Feng site.
-    * banana distribution $\Lra$  difficult
+    * The banana distribution $\Lra$ difficult to sample.
-    * multimodal $\Lra$ very, very tough
+    * If multimodal $\Lra$ very, very tough.
-    * try adjusting proposal $\sigma$ (Gaussian proposal with variance $\sigma^2$) $\Lra$ try this on donut: to get green you need excellent step size tuning.
+    * Try adjusting the proposal $\sigma$ (Gaussian proposal with variance $\sigma^2$) $\Lra$ try this on donut: to get green you need excellent step size tuning.

 * Back to the McElreath page.
-What is the answer?
-"Better living through physics"
+What is the answer to better sampling?
+His claim: "Better living through physics"
-    * This means Hamiltonian Monte Carlo (HMC)
+    * This means to use Hamiltonian Monte Carlo (HMC).
     * Later we'll come back to HMC but stick with MH for now.